don/ndef-js/README.md

     // prints 'hello, world'

-See the [examples](examples) directory for more information on creating and decoding messages.
+See the [examples](https://github.com/don/ndef-js/blob/master/examples) directory and the [mifare classic examples](https://github.com/don/ndef-mifare-classic-js/blob/master/examples) for more information on creating and decoding messages.

 See the [phonegap-nfc documentation](https://github.com/chariotsolutions/phonegap-nfc#ndef) for additional info.